 An objective and repeatable framework to assess the quantifiable benefits of XAI techniques for credit card (or other) fraud is clearly attractive for Product Managers

 who constantly wish to iterate on new offerings in this financial crime prevention marketplace.
 The experiments in this paper were limited to four XAI techniques but fraud classification would also be suitable for interpretability processes such as LORE, ILIME, MAPLE, and others.
-An obvious evolution of the experiments in this paper is to extend the breath of explainers and increase the matrix of metrics that are input into the Friedman/Wilcoxon-Paried tests.
-Repeating the experiments on multiple credit card fraud datasets will also increase the variety of data elements being considered by the explainer processes.
+An obvious evolution of the experiments in this paper is extending the breath of explainers and increasing the matrix of metrics input into the Friedman/Wilcoxon-Paried tests.
+Repeating the experiments on multiple credit card fraud datasets will also increase the variety of data elements the explainer processes are considering.

 Recommendations